Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

       :description lang=en: Understanding the sellflow on Particl Marketplace.
 The marketplace owned by the people.

-The selling process of :term:`Particl Marketplace` gives you more privacy, security, and censorship resistance than any other online marketplace and is entirely free to use except for the tiny sub-cent transaction fees usually associated with :term:`cryptocurrency <Cryptocurrency>` transactions.
+The selling process of :term:`Particl Marketplace` gives you more privacy, security, and censorship resistance than any other online marketplace.
+It is entirely free to use except for the tiny sub-cent transaction fees usually associated with :term:`cryptocurrency <Cryptocurrency>` transactions.
 The price to pay for these previously impossible benefits is that you are required to do things a bit differently than what you are used to.

 Rest assured, it's not complicated at all.
-Just follow this quick user guide and you'll be up to speed in no time!
+Just follow this quick user guide, and you'll be up to speed in no time!

 .. contents:: Table of Contents
    :local: